pcardotatgit/Umbrella_Catch_The_Flag/readme.md

 **you DON'T have a git client**

-You can download the zip package by clicking on the **clone** button of the git page.
+You can download the zip package by clicking on the **clone** button on the top right of this git page.
+Click on **download.zip**.
 And then unzip the zip file into your working directory.

-### Step 4 -install needed modules
+### Step 4 -Install needed modules

 The scripts need the following python modules